 It was the same with her skirts.
 She could never resist the temptation to pull them up around the waistline so that the hems of her frocks always flirted with the very tops of her knees, and gone was Banton’s perfect line in design for Bow’s figure.

 But a designers life is not always peppered with trouble, there were many stars such as Lilyan Tashman who deferred to Banton totally in his choice of dress.
 In her Travis found a woman with a frank and lusty interest in clothes, one who coveted the “best dressed” title, and worked seriously toward that goal.

 “Something drastically different,” Banton challenged her.
-“A change is in the air, waistlines are bound to go up to where they belong again and skirts, at least those on evening gowns, will go down to the floor again.
-Why not be the first to start this fashion, or are you afraid?”
+“A change is in the air,” I told her. “waistlines are going back to the hips.
+Skirts, at least those on evening gowns, will go down to the floor again.
+Are you afraid of starting a new fashion?”

 She was, but it ignited her spirit.
 She did warn him however “If you’re wrong, I’ll be your enemy for life!”
 Three months later when Hollywood, New York and Paris were ringing with the clamor of women demanding new Tashman frocks, she paid a solemn visit to Banton’s fitting room.

 “I’ll never doubt you again!” she said.
 Lilyan Tashman remained faithful to this promise until her tragic early death in 1934.